Stock futures resume run after winning streak snapped

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In energy markets, benchmark U.S. crude oil lost 4 cents to $58.32 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude oil added 31 cents to $58.67 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 39 cents on Tuesday to $58.36.
-Brent crude, used to price international oils, gained 4 cents to $61.13 per barrel in London.
+Brent crude, used to price international oils, gained 40 cents to $61.49 per barrel in London.
 It added 53 cents the previous session to $61.09 a barrel.

 The Associated Press contributed to this article.